iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Context management for conversations
 - State persistence between interactions

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can significantly enhance this concept to implement its planned "Memory Management" with short-term and long-term memory systems for better context retention.
+seeker-o1 can significantly enhance this concept to implement its planned "Memory Management" with short-term and long-term memory systems for better context retention.

 ## 8. Modular Configuration